Jak57/documentation/Sampling.md

 In digital signal processing (DSP), the process of converting a continuous analog signal to a digital signal is called **sampling**.
 On the other hand, the **sampling rate / frequency** refers to the number of samples per second taken from a continuous signal to create a digital signal.
 A higher sampling rate corresponds to more fine-grained audio at the expense of more memory usage for storing more samples per second.

-In Reve Conference, we are working with a sample rate of 16000 Hz (16000 samples per second).
+In the Reve Conference project, we are working with a sample rate of 16000 Hz (16000 samples per second).
 However, the RNNoise audio processing module which deals with noise cancellation from audio, requires a sampling rate of 48000 Hz.
 To overcome this issue, we first perform upsampling from 16 kHz to 48 kHz.
 Then perform noise cancellation.
 Later we down-sampled the audio from 48 kHz to 16 kHz.

 **Upsampling**: In upsampling, the sample rate is increased (Ex.
 16 kHz to 48 kHz).
 There are some simple algorithms for performing upsampling:
 * Repetition of sample value.